 ‘I didn’t say I wouldn’t tell you,’ began Seymour, unable to keep the exasperation from his tone.
 ‘But not now, we don’t have time.’
 He unslung his pack, opened it and removed an apple.

-Levi leaned toward Poppy and explained their uncle’s concern for his friends.
+Levi leaned towards Poppy and explained their uncle’s concern for his friends.

-‘Yes,’ sighed Seymour, removing a knife from his pocket and slicing the apple in half, handing the children a piece each.
+‘Yes,’ sighed Seymour, removing a knife from his pocket and slicing the apple in half.
+He handed the children a piece each.
 ‘Now, come on.
 It’ll be dark before we know it and we’ve a camp to set up yet.
 Besides, I want to get off this open hillside as soon as I can.’